elastic/apm-agent-nodejs/examples/opentelemetry-bridge/README.md

 ## Compare to using the OpenTelemetry JS SDK

-For comparison, these scripts be instrumented with the OpenTelemetry JS SDK.
+For comparison, these scripts can be instrumented with the OpenTelemetry JS SDK with something like the following:

     node -r ./otel-sdk.js trace-https-request.js